 Don’t forget to laugh

 The human resources function in today’s workplace isn’t what it used to be.
-Processes, tools and technology mean that today’s HR departments have evolved into instruments of change for corporate culture.
+Processes, tools, and technology mean that today’s HR departments have evolved into instruments of change for corporate culture.
 Human resources used to be viewed only as “hiring, firing and policing employees”, but today’s human resources functions are very different.
-Today’s HR departments not only handle recruiting and retention, they also foster company culture and help everyone understand the company brand and what the organization represents.
+Today’s HR departments not only handle recruiting and retention but also foster company culture and help everyone understand the company brand and what the organization represents.

 We love partnering with companies to help them thrive.
 It’s what we do.